laminvin/CA/README.md

 # CA
-CA is a phone application for weigh cocoa and copra
+CA is a phone application for weigh cocoa and copra.